canonical/open-documentation-academy/README.md

 ## Contributor licence agreement

-Many of the projects that participate in the _Academy_ require that a contributor has signed a _Contributor licence agreement_, or CLA.
+Many of the projects that participate in the Open Documentation Academy require that a contributor has signed a _Contributor licence agreement_, or CLA.
 Such an agreement will typically grant permission for the project to use a contribution while the contributor retains the copyright and the rights to modify their own work, or use it in other projects.

 The [Canonical contributor licence agreement](https://ubuntu.com/legal/contributors) is one such CLA.
 This [needs to be signed](https://ubuntu.com/legal/contributors/agreement) before a contribution can be considered for inclusion within one of Canonical's projects.
 Many GitHub repositories for Canonical projects will  automatically check whether a contributor has signed the CLA when a contribution is made.